dentremor/Software-Defined-Infrastrucure/doku.md

   apt install bind9 bind9utils
   ```

-  In `/etc/bind/` we need to adjust the `named.conf.options`, for that we need the IP-address of our domain `sdi3a.mi.hdm-stuttgart.de` we want to forward.
+  In `/etc/bind/` we need to adjust the `named.conf.options`, for that we need to know the IP-address of our domain `sdi3a.mi.hdm-stuttgart.de` to which we want to forward.
 For that we can use the following command:
   ```bash
   $ dig +nocmd sdi3a.mi.hdm-stuttgart.de +noall +answer:
     sdi3a.mi.hdm-stuttgart.de.
 86400 IN	A	141.62.75.103